FarronF/limerick-council-meetings/meetings/2021/10/19-Meeting of the Travel & Transportation Strategic Policy Committee/Minutes - Meeting of the Travel & Transportation Strategic Policy Committee - 9th July 2021.md

 Cllr.
 O’Donovan supported the Motion and commented that the Dock Road is not an attractive

 entry route into the city.
-She added that it is a very hostile road used by HGV’s going through--- 7
+She added that it is a very hostile road used by HGV’s going through
+---
+7

 highly populated areas, particularly from the Atlas Avenue junction to Shannon Bridge.
 She